-Alternative flow
+6.3.4.7 Alternative flow

-Another situation that the operator can manage from the control room, could be when a fault occurs or an alarm is activated: form the CCTV available in the control room too – he can have an overview about what is happening in the lift and – if necessary – activate the people in the railway station, the company that is in charge of the maintenance of the lift, the police or the firefighter.
+Another situation that the operator can manage from the control room, could be when a fault occurs and/or an alarm is activated.

+In that case, by means of the CCTV display available in the control room the operator can have a view of what is happening in the lift and, based on that, take the needed actions, e.g.:

+alert the people in the railway station

+notify the company that is in charge of the maintenance of the lift

+alert the police or the firefighter.

-Post-conditions
+6.3.4.8 Post-conditions